Best Boiler Cover for Landlords

 Why do I need landlord boiler cover?

-Landlord cover is designed for rental properties.
+Landlord boiler cover is designed for rental properties.
 It focuses on repairing essential systems and often includes boiler servicing and Gas Safety certification (CP12), which landlords are legally required to provide.

 Standard cover is for owner-occupied homes and usually does not include landlord compliance needs or tenant-occupied properties.